-First of all, remove all external device connected to your PC, that includes printer scanner, external HDD, etc. Now forcefully restart windows and check if windows start normally.
+First of all, remove all external devices connected to your PC, that includes printer scanners, external HDD, etc. Now forcefully restart windows and check if windows start normally.

 Perform Startup repair

-When you are ready with Windows installation media, put it and follow steps below to first perform startup repair that detects and fix the problems prevent windows to start normally.
+When you are ready with Windows installation media, put it and follow the steps below to first perform startup repair that detects and fixes the problems that prevent windows to start normally.

 - Restart windows and press F12 to access the boot menu